Applying for the Clore Fellowship

 We particularly welcome applications from ethnically diverse and D/deaf, disabled and neurodivergent leaders.

 If you have questions around your eligibility you can contact email@example.com for help.

 Before applying check your availability for the residential courses, attendance at which is mandatory.
-If you work for an organisation, you will need to talk to your employer about taking between five to seven months out of work to be able undertake the Fellowship between September 2022 and April 2023.
-Interviews for the 2022 Fellowship will take place in April and May 2022, with decisions made in late May 2022.
+If you work for an organisation, you will need to talk to your employer about taking between five to seven months out of work to be able undertake the Fellowship between September 2023 and April 2024.
+Interviews for the 2023 Fellowship will take place in April and May 2023, with decisions made in early June 2023.